 MUM: Go watch TV.

 It would never happen like that, would it?
 But it does… Insatiable questions from insatiable curiosity.
 But here is the most important revelation that comes from that little conversation: The boy was never seeking information from his mother; he was seeking relationship.
+He wanted to know that he was important to his mother.

-Believing that young children use questions to seek information is to completely misunderstand and misread them.
+Believing that young children use questions only to seek information is to completely misunderstand and misread them.
 To prove the point, listen to the same sort of conversation we considered a moment ago where it is the father who is preparing food and he typically thinks that the boy is looking for information:

 BOY: What you doing daddy?